 “It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
 You have my heartfelt sympathy.

 “Maj.
 Gen., The Adjutant General of the Army”

-Since he was lost at sea, PFC Paul A. Paden’s name is inscribed on the Tablets of the Missing at the American Military Cemetery outside of Manila.
+Since he was lost at sea, PFC Paul A. Paden’s name is inscribed on the Walls of the Missing at the American Military Cemetery outside of Manila.
 His parents also had a memorial headstone placed at the Frankfort Cemetery in Frankfort, Kansas.